malmostad/wag/pages/pagination.md

 {% endhighlight %}

 ## Classic Pagination
-If you for some reason can't use Ajax based loading of more records and need classic pagination, you can't use the following Boostrap style markup.
+If you for some reason can't use Ajax based loading of more records and need classic pagination, you can't use the following Bootstrap style markup.

 <div class="example">
   <div class="pagination">